Our facilities will be closed from April the 3rd and will open again on Monday April the 16th, due to Easter Holidays.

 Functioning exclusively through the work of solidary volunteers, it provides free-of-charge expert medical assistance to persons lacking health insurance registration, as well as to unemployed citizens.
 There is no discrimination between Greeks and foreigners, including migrants and refugees regardless of their legal status.

-Healthcare is provided by a team of solidary volunteering doctors from a wide spectrum of medical specialties e.g. pathology, gynecology, endocrinology, ENT, hematology, dermatology, psychiatry, cardiology, dentistry (including child dentistry), ophthalmology, surgery etc. There exist psychologists, social workers, reflexologists, while the pharmacists offer additional support.
+Healthcare is provided by a team of solidary volunteering doctors from a wide spectrum of medical specialties e.g. gynecology, endocrinology, ENT, dermatology, psychiatry, cardiology, dentistry (including child dentistry), ophthalmology, etc. There also exist psychologists, while the pharmacists offer additional support.